In this Article

 Prices can be set on an event including or excluding GST.

-If your platform is set to display prices on your website, and send out tax invoices including tax - your event wizard should display 'incl tax' by default.
+If your platform is set to display prices on your website, and send out tax invoices including tax - your event wizard should display 'including tax' by default.

-If your platform is set to display prices on your website, and send out tax invoices excluding tax - your event wizard should display 'excl tax' by default.
+If your platform is set to display prices on your website, and send out tax invoices excluding tax - your event wizard should display 'excluding tax' by default.

 Contact Arlo Support if you need these settings changed.